lopeselio/aptos-sigil/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Development Setup

+1. Clone the repository
+2. Install Aptos CLI
+3. Set up your `.aptos/config.yaml`
+4. Run `aptos move test` to verify setup
+5. Make your changes
+6. Submit a PR

+---

 ## 📧 Contact

 For questions or support, please open an issue on GitHub.

+---

+**Built with ❤️ for the Aptos gaming ecosystem**

+*Last Updated: January 2025*